bakpakin/Fennel/reference.md

       (. {:c 42})) ; -> nil
 ```

+While `->` and `->>` pass multiple values thru without any trouble,
+the checks in `-?>` and `-?>>` prevent the same from happening there
+without performance overhead, so these pipelines are limited to a
+single value.

-Note that these have nothing to do with "threads" used for
+> Note that these have nothing to do with "threads" used for
-concurrency; they are named after the thread which is used in
+> concurrency; they are named after the thread which is used in
-sewing.
+> sewing.
 This is similar to the way that `|>` works in OCaml and Elixir.

 ### `doto`